FUNDRAISING UPDATE: December 2017

 You can always donate by writing a tax-deductable check to our fiscal sponsor: Creative Thought and Action, with CSL in the memo line.
 Mail to the treasurer: Rene Theberge, 250 Shutesbury Rd., Amherst, MA 01002

-There have been serious concerns over Kinder Morgan / Tennessee Gas’s (TGP”) dealings with ceremonial stone landscape (“CSL”) features sacred to native peoples with cultural, religious and historical connections to land in Sandisfield, Massachusetts along the proposed route of the TGP Connecticut Expansion Project.
+There have been serious concerns over Kinder Morgan / Tennessee Gas’s (TGP”) dealings with ceremonial stone landscape (“CSL”) features sacred to native peoples with cultural, religious and historical connections to land in Sandisfield, Massachusetts along the route of the TGP Connecticut Expansion Project.

 73 CSLs were identified in an on-the-ground survey conducted by several Tribes in the second half of 2016.
 According to Deputy Tribal Historical Preservation Officer Doug Harris of the Narragansett Indian Tribe, a full one-third of these CSLs have now been desecrated during the construction of this pipeline.